awa-vr/vrc-docs/content/docs/unity/vcc/useful-repos.md

 A collection of useful repos and tools to use with Unity.
 This list is in no order, please check all of them out as these are the tools I find most useful when creating/editing avatars.

 > [!TIP]
+> Click the `Add Repo` button to quickly add the repo to VCC.
+>
-> Check out the [Adding a repo to VCC](../adding-repo-to-vcc) guide if you don't know how to add a repo to VCC.
+> Or check out the [Adding a repo to VCC](../adding-repo-to-vcc) guide if you don't know how to add a repo to VCC.

 ## DreadScripts

 🔗 Website: https://vpm.dreadscripts.com

 🔗 `.json`: `https://vpm.dreadscripts.com/listings/main.json`

+<a class="button-link" href="vcc://vpm/addRepo?url=https://vpm.dreadscripts.com/listings/main.json">Add repo<a>

 ### Most useful tools: